 That’s just injuries.
 The business case for managing employee health is even stronger.

-U.S. businesses lose over 1.4 billion work days of productivity every year due to “absence and impaired performance,” according to the Integrated Benefits Institute (IBI), which IBI estimates is roughly equivalent to $500 billion annually.
+U.S. businesses lose over 1.4 billion work days of productivity annually due to “absence and impaired performance,” according to the Integrated Benefits Institute (IBI), which IBI estimates is roughly equivalent to $500 billion annually.
 Keeping your employees healthy and at work isn’t just the right thing to do, it can also drastically improve your bottom line.

 3 Reasons Physical Security Is Important